 Most Club Sports were painted with Grand Prix White color, with the possibility of buying big red stickers Carrera CS on hips.
 That is also the case of our car.
 Alloy wheels Fuchs fits to the overall outfit.

 This very rare 911 3.2L Clubsport, option code M637, first registered in April 1989, was delivered new in Germany as indicated by its maintenance book.
 Among other options, it is equipped with a 40% locking differential, a shorter shifter, and front and rear spoilers.
 Slightly lightened, its weight was reduced from 1.278 kg to 1.179 kg with a much more bare cabin, manual windows, a rear seat delete, a fiberglass floor, a manual heating control and seats with more wrap-around backs.
 The accompanying file traces the car history back to 1996 when the car was in France and includes numerous invoices and two expert reports.
-Its current owner, well respected in the Porsche community, acquired the car in 2006.
+Its last owner, well respected in the Porsche community, acquired the car in 2006.
 He drove it around 20.000 kms and ensured its good maintenance.
 This 911 Clubsport now displays just over 151.000 kms on the odometer and is in a good general state of preservation.
 Its "Indian Red" finish fits the sporty philosophy of the model and it had been repainted in the past.
 The interior is fairly well preserved with no tears on the upholstery and carpets and headliner are in good shape.
 The car just received a general service by A.R.
 Sport Specialists in La Rochelle and is ready to hit the road.
 This 911 is particularly rare, as only 312 European left hand drive examples were produced between 1987 and 89.
 This exclusive 911 which prefigured the recipe that would be used for all future RS models, is to be collected urgently.

 |Engine||3.164 ccm, 231 PS, flat-6|